How far can one criticise the European Court of Human Rights and its judges?

 Was the Court right to take the approach it did?

-It would be difficult to defend Mr Alekseyev's statements.
+It would be difficult to defend Mr Alekseyev's statements (as I outline here, I do not defend Mr Alekseyev's statements and I doubt many people would).
 However, should the Court have gone to the lengths it did in searching through an applicant's social media pages and, upon discovering the impugned statements, connecting them to the application it was considering?

 It would be a very different matter if Mr Alekseyev had sent such statements to the Court but, as Judges Keller, Serghides, and Elósegui point out, the statements were not intentionally drawn to the Court's attention.